core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 draft-lenders-core-coap-dtls-svcb\].

-While there is no path specified for the DoC resource, it is RECOMMENDED to use the root path "/" for the DNS resource to keep the CoAP requests small.
+While there is no path specified for the DoC resource, it is RECOMMENDED to use the root path "/" to keep the CoAP requests small.

 Basic Message Exchange
 ======================